Students in lecture hall some with hands up

 Please see the ‘Results’ section for more information about publication of results in 2023.

-The NSS is run by Ipsos and commissioned by the Office for Students (OfS), on behalf of the UK funding and regulatory bodies – Higher Education Funding Council for Wales (HEFCW), the Scottish Funding Council (SFC), and the Department for Economy Northern Ireland (DfENI).
+The NSS is run by Ipsos and commissioned by the Office for Students (OfS), on behalf of the UK funding and regulatory bodies – the Commission for Tertiary Education and Research (Medr), the Scottish Funding Council (SFC), and the Department for Economy Northern Ireland (DfENI).

 Type of questions asked